enyojs/enyo-docs/building-apps/managing-data/managing-data.md

     }
 });
 ```

-Note, as long as the property is chagned via the `set()` setter function of `enyo.Object`, any property (published or otherwise) is observable.
-Also note that the long-form setters generated for published properties (e.g. `setPublicProperty`, for the example above internally call the generic `set()` function as well).
+Note that, as long as property changes are made via the `set()` function of
+`enyo.Object`, any property (published or otherwise) is observable.
+Also note
+that the long-form setters generated for published properties (e.g.,
+`setPublicProperty()` for the current example) call the generic `set()`
+function internally.

-For programmaticly adding observers after your kind is created, you may use the `addObserver` and `removeObserver` functions supplied on `enyo.Object` (via the `enyo.ObserverSupport` mixin).
+After a kind has been created, you may add or remove observers programmatically
+using the `addObserver()` and `removeObserver()` functions on `enyo.Object`
+(provided by the [enyo.ObserverSupport](../../api.html#enyo.ObserverSupport) mixin).

 ### Bindings

-Bindings in Enyo are built on top of the basic observation capability above, and are responsible for propogating property value changes between two points: the source and target of the binding.
-When the source of a binding changes, the new value is set to the target property.
+Bindings in Enyo are built on the basic observation capability outlined above.
+A binding is responsible for propagating property value changes between two
+points--the source and target of the binding.
+When the source of a binding
+changes, the new value is set to the target property.

-You can declare bindings between properties in the scope of a component by adding entries to the `bindings` block of your kind.
-In the example below, the value of the slider will be automatically set to the content of the label as the user drags the slider.
+You may declare bindings between properties in the scope of a component by
+adding entries to your kind's `bindings` block.
+In the following example, the
+binding will automatically keep the content of the label (`label.content`) in
+sync with the value of the slider (`slider.value`) as the user drags the slider
+knob.

 ```
 enyo.kind({
     name: "MyValueSlider",
     components: [
-        {kind: "moon.Slider", name:"slider"},
+        {kind: "moon.Slider", name: "slider"},
-        {kind: "enyo.Control", name:"label"}
+        {kind: "enyo.Control", name: "label"}
     ],
     bindings: [
         {from: ".$.slider.value", to: ".$.label.content"}
     ]
 });
 ```
-Note, the source (`from`) and target (`to`) properties of the binding are specified as string paths.
-By convention, when the path starts with a dot (`.`) as in the example above, the path is relative to `this`.
-If the path starts with a caret (`^`), the path is relative to the global scope.
+Note that the source (`from`) and target (`to`) properties of the binding are
+specified as string paths.
+By convention, when the path starts with a dot (`.`)
+as in this example, the path is relative to `this`.
+If the path starts with a
+caret (`^`), the path is relative to the global scope.

 By default, bindings are one-way, from the source to the target.
+However,
-However, bindings can be specified as "two-way" by setting the `oneWay` flag to `false`:
+a binding may be specified as "two-way" by setting the `oneWay` flag to `false`:

 ```
 enyo.kind({